The Importance of the Job Description in Top Echelon

 That’s why you should study the job description to get a firm understanding of the position and the client’s needs.

 If the job is NOT within your area of expertise, it’s recommended that you find a job that is within your area.
 It’s not fair to expect the job order recruiter to teach you how to work and recruit in their niche.
 It is also not fair to expect them to look at submissions that are based on a lack of knowledge or experience in their niche.

-I appreciate the fact you want to work their jobs.
+I appreciate the fact that you want to work their jobs.
 However, this can be counter-productive and quite possibly damage your relationship with that recruiter.

 Potentially, it could become a big time waster, as well as a point of frustration for other recruiters.
 Nobody wants that, so exercise caution.

 Instead, track down jobs that are in your area of expertise.
 Then take the time to thoroughly understand the job description.
 Find out exactly what the client wants and work to provide it.

 That’s the first step toward filling that position and the second step toward enjoying success as an exporter in Top Echelon’s recruiting network.

 If you have any questions, you can contact me by calling 330.455.1433, x156 or by sending an email to email@example.com.